wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 ![Inputs for one oscillator highlighted](images/inputs.png)

 - A pitch CV input.
 The range is 0v to +6v.
 - A pitch knob.
 The range is -1 octave to +1 octave and is added to any incoming pitch CV.
+These have a special response curve that makes it easier to [tune the oscillators](#tuning).
 - A pulse width CV input.
 This changes the pulse width of the pulse wave.
 The range is 0v to +5v.
 - A pulse width knob.
 When combined with the pulse width CV it sets the *minimum* pulse width.